W hat is the Cotonou Partnership Agreement between the EU and African, Caribbean and Pacific countries?

 How long will the new agreement last?

-The future EU-ACP partnership would be concluded for an initial period of 20 years.
+It will be proposed that the future EU-ACP partnership would be concluded for an initial period of 20 years.
 Three years before its expiry, a process should be initiated to re-examine what provisions should govern future relations.
 Unless a decision on terminating or extending the agreement is taken by the Parties, the agreement will be tacitly renewed for a maximum period of 5 years, until new provisions or adaptations have been agreed upon by all Parties.
 The agreement should also include a “rendez-vous” clause for a comprehensive revision of the strategic priorities, after the expiration of the UN 2030 Agenda.

 For more information